 A global displacement crisis

-More than 65 million people around the world are now officially displaced from their homes – the highest figure recorded by the United Nations since the Second World War.
+More than 65 million people around the world are now officially displaced from their homes by conflict, violence and persecution – the highest figure recorded by the United Nations since the Second World War.

-Between January and August 2016 alone, more than 100,000 migrants and refugees arrived in Europe via the Central Mediterranean, which is believed to be the deadliest migrant route in the world.
-Most of them traveled on smugglers’ boats departing from Libya, Tunisia, or Egypt, risking their lives in search of safety in Italy.
+In 2016, more than 360,000 migrants, including refugees, arrived in Europe by sea.
+More than 170,000 of them crossed the Central Mediterranean, the deadliest migrant route in the world, with nearly 5,000 deaths recorded killed or missing in the same year.
+Most of them traveled on smugglers’ boats departing from Libya, Tunisia or Egypt, risking their lives in search of safety in Italy.

-Many of the migrants and refugees reaching Europe face daily uncertainty and practical challenges, from basic information to the increasing risk posed by human trafficking and migrant smuggling.
-Most of them are women, children and elderly people.
+Many of the migrants and refugees reaching Europe face daily uncertainty and practical challenges, from the lack of basic information to the increasing risk posed by human trafficking and migrant smuggling.

 Protecting new arrivals in Serbia and Macedonia

-We are working closely with local authorities to ensure that local organizations can provide adequate assistance and protection to new arrivals.
-We are distributing hygiene kits, clothing and other essential items as well as installing water and sanitation facilities and providing psychological support and legal counseling.
+We are working closely with local organizations to ensure they can provide adequate assistance and protection to new arrivals.
+We are also assisting vulnerable migrants and asylum-seekers currently living outside and inside designated accommodation sites in Serbia.
+We are distributing food, hygiene kits, clothing and other essential items as well as installing water and sanitation facilities and providing psychological support and legal counseling.

 Providing emergency, legal and psychological support in Italy

-The crossing to Italy is the deadliest sea route in the world.
-Despite this, tens of thousands people have arrived there since March 2016.
-On the mainland and Sicily, we are providing food, clothes, shoes, and personal hygiene kits as well as longer term psychological and legal support to new arrivals.
+On the mainland and in Sicily, we are providing food, clothes, shoes, and personal hygiene kits as well as longer term psychological and legal support to new arrivals.
 We are also helping asylum seekers to find accommodation, learn Italian, and providing them with cash to meet their basic needs.
+We are also hosting asylum seekers who arrived on humanitarian visas directly from Lebanon, as part of a unique programme in coordination with the Italian government.

 Helping refugees maintain their dignity in Greece